seyramgabriel/brokencrystals/README.md

 }
 ```

-**_You must always ensure that the name of the tool you gave under SonarQube Scanner on jenkins/tools is  same as in the pipeline script for SonarQube (eg."def scannerHome = tool 'SonarQube';" the name in this case is SonarQube')_**
+**_You must always ensure that the name of the tool you gave under SonarQube Scanner on jenkins/tools is  same as in the pipeline script for SonarQube (**eg..**"def scannerHome = tool 'SonarQube';" the name in this case is SonarQube')_**

 Also check the content of "sonar-project.properties" file: